MurderAxolotl/Fritz-for-Discord/README.md

 [![CodeQL](https://github.com/psychon-night/Fritz-for-Discord/actions/workflows/codeql.yml/badge.svg)](https://github.com/psychon-night/Fritz-for-Discord/actions/workflows/codeql.yml)

 A Discord bot intended for fun and utility\
-Built on Python 3.11.6
+Built on Python 3.11.6, unfortunately tested on 3.12

 ### WARNINGS
-- Currently uses a beta version of PyCord!
 - Some commands do not respect the ENABLE_LOGGING setting
 - Versions of Python other than 3.11.6 are **untested**
 - Intended for use on **Linux**.
 Windows and MacOS are **untested**